-For real photon Compton scattering, the hard scale is achieved when s, -t, and -u are all large compared to the proton mass or, equivalently, when the transverse momentum transfer $p{\perp}$ is large (the WACS regime).
+For real photon Compton scattering, the hard scale is achieved when s, -t, and -u are all large compared to the proton mass or, equivalently, when the transverse momentum transfer p{\perp} is large (the WACS regime).
 Under such conditions one expects the transition amplitude to factorize into the convolution of a perturbative hard scattering amplitude, which involves the coupling of the external photons to the active quarks, with an overlap of initial and final soft (nonperturbative) wave functions, which describes the coupling of the active quarks to the proton.
-Schematically this can be written as where K(s,t) is the perturbative hard scattering amplitude, and the $\Psi$ 's are the soft wave functions.
+Schematically this can be written as where K(s,t) is the perturbative hard scattering amplitude, and the Ψ 's are the soft wave functions.
 Different factorization schemes have been applied to RCS in recent years and these can be distinguished by the number of active constituents participating in the hard scattering subprocess.
 The handbag mechanism [2, 3, 4, 5] involves only one active constituent, while the perturbative QCD (pQCD) mechanism [9, 10, 11, 12, 13] involves three.
 In any given kinematic regime, both mechanisms will contribute, in principle, to the scattering amplitude.
 At "sufficiently high" energy the pQCD mechanism is expected to dominate, but it is not known how high is sufficiently high or the manner in which the transition to the purely pQCD mechanism emerges.
+At relatively low energy (e.g., in the resonance region), RCS and other exclusive reactions are dominated by purely soft physics, and the amplitude does not factorize into hard and soft processes.
+At high energy but small -t or -u, soft physics also dominates through Regge exchanges [28].
+The nature of the transition from purely soft to the factorization regime is also not well known.
+Quite aside from the reaction mechanism, it is of interest to ask what RCS can teach us about the nonperturbative structure of the proton and to relate it to that revealed in other reactions.

-$$T{if}(s,t) = \Psi_f \otimes K(s,t) \otimes \Psi_i,$$ (1)
+$$T{if}(s,t) = \Psi_f \otimes K(s,t) \otimes \Psi_i, \qquad (1)$$